Borrow Undergraduate Loans

 Undergraduate Alternative and Private Loans

 Undergraduate students can choose to supplement their federal loan eligibility by borrowing from a private lender.
-Information about maximizing federal loan eligibility, and our formal review process for choosing the private lenders who appear on our website, can be found below.
-Please note that you are under no obligation to borrow from any of the lenders listed here and can select any lender you prefer and apply directly with that lender.
+Information about maximizing federal loan eligibility, and our formal review process for choosing the private lenders who appear on our list in Elm Select, can be found below.
+Please note that you are under no obligation to borrow from any of the listed lenders and can select any lender you prefer and apply directly with that lender.

 You should apply for a loan no later than three weeks before your student's billing due date.
 Once the application process is complete and the loan is approved, funds will be automatically credited to your student’s account.